 Eligibility for the America Reads/America Counts Program

 Financial aid recipients with Federal Work-Study in their awards are eligible to participate in and be paid for their work in this worthwhile and rewarding program.
 You do not need to be receiving financial aid to be a tutor.
 Volunteers are encouraged to participate in the program.
 Any student is welcomed to orientation and extended training sessions.
 However, in order to be in a paid position, you must have been awarded Federal Work-Study.
 You do not need to have any prior working experience as a tutor or with children in order to participate.
-Tutors are paid $9.50 per hour for new tutors and up to $10.00 for returning tutors.
+Tutors in their 1st year are paid $11.50 per hour, $11.75 for 2nd and 3rd year tutors and $12.00 for 4th year tutors.
 The student's wages are covered 100% by federal funds.
 The tutoring is, therefore, cost-free to the participating agency or school.

 General orientation training sessions for America Reads are one and a half hours long, paid, and designed to educate students on the America Reads objective as well as reasonable exceptions of them as tutors out in the community.
 Attendance for one of these sessions is mandatory.
 Registration for the orientation session and the mandatory, paid, extended training session is done online through the Five College America Reads homepage.